Caroline-Legrand/disaggMRC/README.md

 ggsave(paste0(dir,"/mean_model_A.png"), Model_A$fig_plots$Asymm_mean)
 ```

-Estimate scaling parameters for models B and B+.
-The cascade weights are
+Estimate scaling parameters for models B and B+ for each season.
+The
-considered to depend only on the intensity of the precipitation to be
+cascade weights are considered to depend only on the intensity of the
-disaggregated.
-In model B, the precipitation asymmetry is not taken into
+precipitation to be disaggregated.
+In model B, the precipitation
-account, whereas it is in model B+.
+asymmetry is not taken into account, whereas it is in model B+.

 ``` r
 Model_B = get_scaling_params_Intensity(vecPrecip = PrecipData10min$obs, # The high-resolution observed data needed for parameter estimation